tashevv/LZWpp/README.md

 # LZWpp
-A general purpose implementation of Lempel-Ziv-Welch compression algorithm for Windows.
+A general purpose implementation of the Lempel-Ziv-Welch compression algorithm for Windows.

 Originally compiled in Visual studio.